neophron88/PinView/README.md

 ```
 Notice that we added a view with id `@+id/placeholder`

-Next, add a pinView to the main layout for which we specify pinAppearanceBehavior for `@id/pin_text_view`
+Next, add a pinView to the layout for which we specify pinAppearanceBehavior for `@id/pin_text_view`
 ``` xml
 <com.pulchukur.pinview.PinView
     android:id="@+id/pin_view"